cullenjett/quickbase_record/README.md

 ```
 **IMPORTANT:** You must supply a key/value pair for :dbid and :id (QuickbaseRecord uses :id instead of :record_id to look more like standard ActiveRecord models)

+### What You Get
-This will give your class a number of methods for interacting with your QuickBase application similar to ActiveRecord.
+Classes that include QuickbaseRecord::Model and define their fields will have a handful of class and instance methods for interacting with your QuickBase application similar to ActiveRecord.
+The goal is to be able to use QuickBase as a database and treat your models the same way you would with a traditional database.

 ```
 @post = Posts.find(1) => <Post: @id=1, @content="Amazing post content", @author: 'Cullen Jett'>